& Spider Veins

 Thanks to modern advances in medicine, there are a number of low-risk procedures and self-care treatments available.
 These can range from compression socks and lifestyle changes to sclerotherapy (small injections), and minimally invasive surgery.
-A physical exam is required to determine the severity of varicose veins before creating a personalized treatment plan.
+A physical exam and typically noninvasive ultrasound imaging are required to determine the severity of varicose veins before creating a personalized treatment plan.
 Fortunately, most treatments can be performed in the office and patients can return home the same day.

 Board-Certified Vascular Surgeons